yenoiwesa/homebridge-daikin-airbase/README.md

 # Limitation

 This plugin does not support setting the aircon into **Dry** or **Fan** mode as these are not supported natively by Homekit (they cannot be mapped to a control in the Home app).

-It also does allow changing the fan speed, for the same reason.

 # Contribute